Birth Certificate Requirements

 Marriage Certificate Requirements

-When married people apply for their U.S. visa, they need to bring the original marriage certificate or a certified copy that bears the seal or stamp of the official who issued the certificate.
+Looking for green card application after marriage? when married people apply for their U.S. visa, they need to bring the original marriage certificate or a certified copy that bears the seal or stamp of the official who issued the certificate.

 Marriage Termination Documentation Requirements